 Inflammation

 Skin injuries, acne, and other inflammatory conditions can cause post-inflammatory hyperpigmentation.
-The healing process may lead to an overproduction of melanin in the affected areas, resulting in dark spots.
+Treating the underlying inflammation early is key to reducing the risk of dark spots.

 Medications